snowplow/marketing-attribution-accelerator/content/upload/upload_1.md

 We have provided a public S3 bucket where we store the sample data in a csv format, you should be able to download it locally through this [link](https://snowplow-demo-datasets.s3.eu-central-1.amazonaws.com/Attribution_Modelling/Attribution_Modelling_sample_events.csv ).

-You can load the sample data to the warehouse using your `BigQuery Console` as described in the below steps.
+You can load the sample data to the warehouse using your [Google Cloud console](https://console.cloud.google.com/) as described in the below steps.

 For more details please check out the official [BigQuery documentation](https://cloud.google.com/bigquery/docs/batch-loading-data#console).